nice-digital/next-web/api/readme.md

 Ocelot is loaded from Nuget packages with some minor customisations.
 Mainly a custom Cache Manager is injected into the service collection.
 This custom Cache Manager is default except it inspects headers for the X-CacheManager-RefreshCache header which is described [here](#x-cachemanager-refreshcache-header).

 Additionally some convenience configuration extension functions are provided to configure Ocelot and CacheManager.
+### Task Scheduler
+An internal component which provides scheduling services to enable the refreshing of specific content in the cache.
+It uses the .Net IHosted service interface which runs in the background continuously once the app has started.
+The app only fully starts once its receives a HTTP request.
+If the application pool restarts then the scheduler stops until another HTTP request wakes the program up.
+The app pool is set to reset each night at 00:30am.
+This means that for environments that aren't frequently used the scheduler will stop running until another request comes in.
+The refresh task is optional and isn't needed for a url to be cached (any url specified in the route config will be cached).
+To refresh a cached item a HTTP client is used to make a standard HTTP GET request with the addition of a specific header noted [here](#x-cachemanager-refreshcache-header)
 ### X-CacheManager-RefreshCache Header
 If X-CacheManager-RefreshCache header is present on an incoming request Ocelot will not attempt to load the content from cache first.
 It will load the content from the downstream host.
 This content will then stored in cache replacing existing content).
 This is useful as it will provide a method to warm the cache up and also maintain it in a warm/hot state.

 If X-CacheManager-RefreshCache is not present on an incoming request the content is loaded from cache first and if not present in cache it will be loaded from the downstream host (and then stored in cache).
 Such a request would be a general request from an end user.

 Only successful HTTP (with HTTP status code 200) downstream requests are persisted to the cache.

+### Route config
+Routes are stored in ocelot.production.json and ocelot.development.json depending on the environment.
+More info on how to specify routes (https://ocelot.readthedocs.io/en/latest/features/routing.html)[https://ocelot.readthedocs.io/en/latest/features/routing.html].
+These are loaded at application startup time.

+### Cache content keys

 ## Gotchas
 ### Redis SSL Connection